 Application Process: The application process consists of the submission of the following to an International Admissions Officer:

-Award: Eligible students will be awarded $305 per course for each degree level – Associate’s, Bachelor’s and Master’s as determined in the Memorandum of Understanding and Program Agreements.
+Award: Eligible students will be awarded $305 per course for each degree level Associates, Bachelors and Masters as determined in the Memorandum of Understanding and Program Agreements.
 Scholarship payments are applied directly to students’ tuition and fee charges on their student accounts.

 Continued Eligibility at American National University: Continued eligibility (from term to term and level to level), is contingent on students’ continuous enrollment at the university.
 However, students who have had an interruption in their attendance due to a return to their home country for Visa purposes or health issues may have the requirement for continuous enrollment waived and be eligible to receive the remainder of their award.
-Such students should discuss their situations with their Campus Director who will forward the information to the Regional Vice President of Operations who will make the final determination of eligibility.
+Such students should discuss their situations with their Campus Director who will forward the information to the Sr. Executive Vice President of Operations who will make the final determination of eligibility.
 The certification of receipt of the University Partnership Scholarship will be based upon the date that the application for admission is received by an International Admissions Officer.
 The award year for the scholarship is defined as July 1st to June 30th.
 The total amount of funds allocated by American National University for the scholarship is $305,000 each award year.
 The availability of the scholarship will be evaluated at the end of each calendar year.
 This scholarship cannot be combined with any other grants or scholarships including the Partnership for International Education Scholarship.

 This grant has been established by American National University to provide administrators, at the direction of the President, with the ability to assist students in overcoming financial barriers to program completion, including but not limited to students who have experienced a reduction in eligibility for Title IV funds, students who are not eligible for Title IV funds, students whose schedules have created undue financial hardships, and students for whom a financial barrier due to a prior withdrawal from enrollment exists.
 It is the intent of the University in establishing this grant that its parameters be construed as widely as necessary to effectuate the goal of reducing financial barriers to enrollment, re–enrollment, and program completion.

-Students apply for this program by filing the Free Application for Federal Student Aid (FAFSA).
+Students apply for this program by submitting the Free Application for Federal Student Aid (FAFSA).
 The completion of the FAFSA results in the calculation of an Expected Family Contribution (EFC)*, which is used along with other factors to determine the student’s eligibility for this grant.
 These factors include the academic year structure of the University, the student’s enrollment status, and cost of attendance.
 Pell eligible students may receive no more than the equivalent of 12 semesters of full time Pell disbursements during their lifetime.
 The amounts received under the 150 percent provision will be included in determining the student’s Pell Grant duration of eligibility and Lifetime Eligibility Used.
 Additional eligibility requirements for future award years will depend on the federal rules in place at that time.

-*An increased Pell amount is awarded to otherwise Pell–eligible children of soldiers whose parent or guardian died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001, if the student was less than 24 years old when the parent or guardian died or was enrolled at an institution of higher education at the time of the parent or guardian’s death, and who has a Pell–eligible EFC other than 0.
+* An increased Pell amount is awarded to otherwise Pell-eligible children of soldiers whose parent or guardian died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001, if the student was less than 24 years old when the parent or guardian died or was enrolled at an institution of higher education at the time of the parent or guardian’s death, and who has a Pell-eligible EFC other than 0.

 This program was established for non–Pell Grant eligible children of military personnel killed as a result of service in Iraq or Afghanistan after September 11, 2001, if the student was less than 24 years old when the parent or guardian died or was enrolled at an institution of higher education at the time of the parent or guardian’s death, and who meets all other criteria for Pell Grant eligibility.
 Awards are made under the same terms and conditions as for Pell Grant and disbursements are calculated in the same manner as for Pell Grants.